dilawar/sniffer/README.md

     name = difflib

     [database]
     # Path where sqlite3 database should be saved.
+Generated graphviz files will
+    # be saved to this file only.
+After match is complete, results are stored in
+    # csv files. identical_severity.csv has the almost matching files followed
+    # by very_high_serverity.csv, high_serverity.csv etc.
     path = /home/dilawar/Works/hpc21/2013ee668/Assignments/A4/db/

     # Name of the database.
+Leave it as it is.
     name = sniffer.sqlite3
     #name = :memory: